Robrusch/SPARSE/README.md

 3. the channels' reduced masses;
 4. the numerical potential matrix.

-The channels' specifics (name, orbital angular momenta, thresholds, reduced masses) must be stored in a CSV file with 1 line of header and $N$ additional lines below.
+The channels' specifics (orbital angular momenta, thresholds, reduced masses) must be stored in a CSV file with 1 line for the header followed by $N$ lines for the values.
-Each line must contain at least 4 entries.
+Each line must contain at least 3 entries.
-The header must contain at least the following strings: channel, l, threshold, mu.
+The header must contain at least the following strings: "l", "mu", and "threshold".
-The following lines must contain at least the corresponding values.
+The following $N$ lines must contain at least the corresponding values for the channels $i=1,\dots,N$.
+An entry under "l" is an integer indicating the orbital angular momentum.
+An entry under "mu" is a decimal number indicating the reduced mass.
+An entry under "threshold" is a decimal number indicating a finite threshold or the string "inf" if the potential is confining.
 The ordering of the columns is irrelevant, but it must obviously be consistent between rows.
 The typical structure of a minimal channels' CSV file is therefore: